-Child Find, according to Kansas regulation 91-40-07, allows for the participation of special education staff in activities to identify, locate, and evaluate all children with exceptionalities that may be in need of special education services.
+Child Find, according to Kansas regulation 91-40-07, allows for the participation of special education staff in activities to identify, locate, and evaluate all children with exceptionalities.
 As a result, KSDE provides reimbursement of special teachers and paraeducators involved in Child Find activities as specified below.